 If you ever thought about outsourcing the custom software development of your product, you probably hesitated for a moment, being unsure where you should look for the talented and, what’s more important, eager to cooperate workforce.

-Considering different regions, you should look at Eastern Europe and in particular, Poland.
-This month we have already covered all the major pros of choosing Poland as your new playing ground.
+Considering different regions, you should look at Eastern Europe and, in particular, Poland.
+This month we have already covered all the major benefits of choosing Poland as your new playground.

-Take a look at that article because you will find additional merits of opening and IT company in Poland.
+So, take a look at that article to find out about all the merits of opening an IT company here.

 So let us dispel any doubts you may have about Eastern Europe and/or Poland.
 It’s far from what it used to be 20 or even 15 years ago.
 The two major selling points, we can name right at the start, concerning Poland, are the quality of services the local software developers can offer and the overall cooperativeness of the local IT specialists.